Postmodernism in art

 So, like much Romantic art, though in a different way, postmodernism tends to be a self-parody.
 In rebelling against what it considers the pretentiousness of traditional art, it succumbs to an even greater and more comical pretentiousness.
 This fact is damning enough, but, as I said above, postmodernism also tends to be guilty of exalting one aspect of experience (freedom, chaos, despair, confusion) and ignoring another aspect (reason, beauty, order, self-restraint).
 Unlike Romantic art, though, the aspect it ignores is the noble, uplifting, redeeming side of life, the humanistic side.
 So, while the Romantic artist is able to affirm life in spite of its tragedy, the postmodernist artist basically rejects life—mocks it, caricatures it, rebels against it (against the claims of taste, beauty, proportionality, reason, humanity, which are the most important and redeeming elements of life).

-Another way of saying this is to say that postmodernism--or rather "avant-garde" art, including many works called postmodern--especially in its later manifestations, appeals overwhelmingly to the cognitive mode of experience, while neglecting the affective mode.
-Atonalism, for example, doesn’t “caress the emotions,” doesn’t soothe sadness or stimulate joy; it is mainly an intellectual exercise—an exalting of the intellect at the expense of the affective mode, which shudders and turns away from it.
+Another way of saying this is to say that postmodernism—or rather “avant-garde” art, including many works called postmodern—especially in its later manifestations, appeals overwhelmingly to the cognitive mode of experience, while neglecting the affective mode.
+Many atonal works of music, for example, don’t “caress the emotions,” don’t soothe sadness or stimulate joy; they are mainly an intellectual exercise—an exalting of the intellect at the expense of the affective mode, which shudders and turns away from them.
 But an art that has contempt for the affective response in humans rejects one of the main functions of art—arguably the main function.
 We have philosophy and science to satisfy the cognitive sphere; if art, too, concerns itself mainly with the cognitive, then what is left for the affective?
 This side of life will shrivel, and the human being will become stunted.
 The situation is all the more lamentable in that the affective mode has far more to do with mental health than the cognitive mode does.
-Life is about affection more than cognition.
+Life, or happiness, is about affection more than cognition.

 In the third movement of the Sinfonia there are echoes of the scherzo from Mahler’s second symphony.
 “If I were asked to explain the presence of Mahler’s scherzo in Sinfonia,” Berio has said, “the image that would naturally spring to mind would be that of a river running through a constantly changing landscape, disappearing from time to time underground, only to emerge later totally transformed.
 Its course is at times perfectly transparent, at others hard to perceive, sometimes it takes on a totally recognizable form, at others it is made up of a multitude of tiny details lost in the surrounding forest of musical presences.” –Wow, that all sounds very lofty and philosophical.
 However, especially in contrast with the incoherent surface-structure of the piece, it is unbearably pretentious.
 And comical.
 An art that is in this way a self-parody fails as art.